xuebashuoge/ROS_tutorial/README.md

-#the workspace of ros
+The workspace of ROS

 The workspace contain several packages:

 begin: the tutorial for beginners

-    ros_: an example of service and client
+ros: an example of service and client